-Report: Ronald Acuna Jr., Braves Finalizing 8-Year, $100M Contract Extension
+Ronald Acuna Jr., Braves Agree to 8-Year, $100M Contract Extension

-The Atlanta Braves and outfielder Ronald Acuna Jr. are reportedly closing in on a contract extension.
+The Atlanta Braves and outfielder Ronald Acuna Jr. agreed to an eight-year, $100 million contract extension Tuesday with club options for 2027 and 2028:

-According to ESPN's Jeff Passan, the Braves are nearing an eight-year, $100 million agreement with Acuna that includes two club options.
+The Atlanta #Braves today agreed to terms with OF Ronald Acuña Jr. on an eight-year contract extension through 2026 worth $100 million, with club options for the 2027 and 2028 seasons. https://t.co/Rm18jswH5r

 The 21-year-old Acuna is in his second MLB season.
-He was named the 2018 National League Rookie of the Year after hitting .293 with 26 home runs, 64 RBI, 78 runs scored and 16 stolen bases in 111 games for the NL East champs.
+He was named the 2018 National League Rookie of the Year after hitting .293 with 26 home runs, 64 RBI, 78 runs scored and 16 stolen bases in 111 games for the NL East champions.

 Through four games this season, Acuna is hitting .214 with one homer, two RBI and one steal for the 1-3 Braves.

-The extension would buy out three years of arbitration from 2021 to 2023.
+The extension buys out three years of arbitration from 2021 to 2023.
 Acuna could be under contract with Atlanta through the 2028 campaign if the Braves exercise the two club options.

-Per Passan, the deal begins this season, and there's a $10 million buyout on two options worth $17 million each.
+Per ESPN's Jeff Passan, the deal begins this season, and there's a $10 million buyout on two options worth $17 million each.

-Acuna will be the latest player to sign a long-term extension amid uncertainty regarding free agency.
+Acuna is the latest player to sign a long-term extension amid uncertainty regarding free agency.
 Both Bryce Harper and Manny Machado remained unsigned into spring training.
 Players are seemingly looking to cash in and avoid a similar fate.

 Chicago White Sox outfielder Eloy Jimenez, Tampa Bay Rays pitcher Blake Snell, New York Yankees pitcher Luis Severino, Philadelphia Phillies pitcher Aaron Nola and Houston Astros third baseman Alex Bregman are among the promising players aged 26 or younger who have signed extensions in recent months.